USS MAKIN ISLAND LHD 8

 October 6, LHD 8 pulled into San Fancisco Bay to participate in the city's 30th annual Fleet Week celebration, Oct.
 7-12.
 This year’s Parade of Ships will also include USS Pinckney (DDG 91), USS Curts (FFG 38), USS Champion (MCM 4), USS Pioneer (MCM 9), USS Chief (MCM 14), USCGC Active (WMEC-618), HMCS Whitehorse (MM 705), HMCS Brandon (MM 710) and the historic WWII Liberty Ship Jeremiah O’Brien.

-October 28, The Makin Island returned to Naval Base San Diego from a Board of Inspection and Survey (INSURV) assessment.
+October 28, The Makin Island returned to Naval Base San Diego after a brief underway for a Board of Inspection and Survey (INSURV) assessment.

 January 31, 2011 The amphibious assault ship returned to homeport after three-day sea trials, completing the maintenance availability period.